amphitheater/psexec-sudo/README.md

 * Access to folders/files
 * File paths are interpreted correctly (as you are launching from `%SYSTEMROOT%\System32`)
 * Correct location of certain logs - for example, for Office installs run from a default Windows account context will store logs in `%LOCALAPPDATA%\Temp`, but will store in `%SYSTEMROOT%\Temp` when run from the SYSTEM context.
 * Additional note: `SYSTEM` does not have any rights to access the network.
 When network access is required, it will use `DOMAIN\ComputerName$`.
 Therefore, the necessary permissions for something like a software install share would be to include the `Domain Computers` group.
+See reference below regarding %ComputerName% credential.

 **Images**